sygibson/vmtools/README.md

 Docker Image to deploy various VMware and open source related tools to manage a VMware environment

+This image has been updated to support Digital Rebar Provision "drpjoin" process to allow it to be managed by DRP Workflow.
+Insure the ENV var "DRP" is set to the IP:Port pair of the DRP Endpoint responsible for manaing this container.
+See the "docker-run.sh" helper script for a start up example.

+This container is build on the "long-lived" container images built and maintained on Github at jlesage/docker-baseimage.

 ## Table of Contents

 * [Changes](#changes)